Kariaro/AmpleProgrammingLanguage/README.md

 Visualizations are used to debug how the compiler works and can help a developer identify errors made by the compiler and make it easier to fix them.

-Currently, there exists three visualization
+Currently, there exists three visualization.

 * Source Code Viewer
 * Parse Tree Viewer